Skip to main content

 remoteagent init --runner custom --runner-bin /usr/local/bin/my-ai-tool

 Your bot is now active.
-Send any message to it in Telegram and the agent will process it.
+Open Telegram, find the RemoteAgent.CHAT bot, and send any message to test it.

 Pairing multiple projects